Frumple/statblock5e-creator/README.md

 ## Development Setup

-Install all development dependencies with:
+Install all dependencies with:

     npm install

+Create a development webpack bundle with:

+    npm start

+Or create a production webpack bundle with:

+    npm run build

+All bundles will be outputted to the `dist/` directory.

 ### Tests